caktus/commcare-utilities/README.md

 git push origin v1.0
 ```

 Once the tag is pushed, it'll take a few minutes for the dependencies to be packaged and uploaded as additional release assets.
-You can watch the "Actions" tab above for updates.
+You can watch the "Actions" tab for the project in GitHub for updates.

 ## Scripts